radekg/terraform-provisioner-ansible/README.md

 ## Changes from 1.0.0

 - change `plays.playbook` and `plays.module` to a resource
-- remove `yes/no`, boolean values are used instead
+- remove `yes/no` strings, boolean values are used instead
 - **local provisioning becomes the default**, remote provisioning enabled with `remote {}` resource
 - default values now provided using the `defaults` resource
 - added `ansible_ssh_settings {}` resource